ugcs/positiondata/README.md

 ### Testing the PyPI Package

 To test the current PyPI package across different Python versions, use the `test_pypi.sh` script.
 This script creates Docker containers for each Python version, installs the package from PyPI, and instantiates all classes to ensure everything is functioning as expected.

+## Documentation

+All API references and detailed documentation can be found in the [Development Guide (DEVGUIDE.md)](DEVGUIDE.md).
+Please remember to update the development guide when adding new functionality or making changes to existing features to keep the documentation current and useful for all users.